Phase-locking in $k$-partite networks of delay-coupled oscillators: Phase oscillators on a partite network

-A solution of this type is termed a splay phase and known to occur in a variety of dynamical systems; this is the generalisation of the anti-phase solution that occurs in the bipartite system \cite{punetha2015, atay2015}.
-Apart from these generic solutions, existing for all values of $\tau$, there can be other phase locked solutions as well, and these can be calculated on a case-by-case basis, depending on the number of partitions in the network and the parameters $\epsilon$ and $\tau$.
+The common frequency $\Omega_c$ is thus independent of the number of partitions $k$.
+Apart from these generic solutions which exist for all values of $\tau$, there can be other phase locked solutions as well, and these can be calculated on a case-by-case basis, depending on the number of partitions in the network and the parameters $\epsilon$ and $\tau$.